Comfort Choir at Michael Garron Hospital

 Comfort Choir volunteering at MGH bring joy to patients through music

-Ellen Samek
+By Ellen Samek

-If you’ve ever wandered the fifth-floor hallway on a Friday afternoon you’ve probably seen them, or more likely heard them.
+If you’ve ever wandered the fifth-floor hallway on a Friday afternoon, you’ve probably seen them – or more likely heard them.

 Usually a group of five, wearing purple vests and carrying green binders, the Comfort Choir makes their rounds bringing comfort to patients and staff.

 Allison Kabayama is one of the choir’s founding members along with Susanne Maziarz.
 They both attend the Neighbourhood Unitarian Universalist Congregation in Toronto.
-The choir started volunteering at Michael Garron Hospital in April 2012 through former MGH chaplain Gail Fox.
+The choir started volunteering at Michael Garron Hospital (MGH) in April 2012 through former MGH chaplain Gail Fox.

 Members of the Comfort Choir who volunteer at Michael Garron Hospital